389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

 This is where you generate the cert with the extensions.

--   <CACERT> is the name of your CA cert that is issuing the certificate - make sure it's the same CAcert that issued your current SSL cert (that way your clients which have the existing public CAcert wont' break).
+-   <CACERT> is the name of your CA cert that is issuing the certificate - make sure it's the same CAcert that issued your current TLS/SSL cert (that way your clients which have the existing public CAcert wont' break).
 You can find out the name of it in the same way as described above for the server cert name.
 -   <ID> is a unique, arbitrary serial number for the cert.
 The only restriction is that it must absolutely, positively be unique.
 You must not reuse a serial number already issued by this CA.
 -   <VIPs> - this is a comma-separated list of DNS names (can be IP addresses) of your VIPs.
 Basically, this option says "these names are valid matches for the hostname of the server too" (e.g. ldap1.example.com,ldap2.example.com).
 -   "-v" sets the expiration on the certificate in months.
 Set it to whatever you want.